 This is an indicative distribution map of the present distribution of the species based on best available knowledge.
 See map caveat for more information.

-It is not listed in the CAMBA agreement but the closely-related Caspian Plover (Charadrius asiaticus) is.
+International: It is not listed in the CAMBA agreement but the closely-related Caspian Plover (Charadrius asiaticus) is.
 The intent may have been to include this species, but taxonomic confusion possibly caused the inclusion of the Caspian Plover instead.

 Scientific Name: Charadrius veredus